 More recently, a chimpanzee type 3 adenovirus-vectored vaccine (ChAd3), which has low prevalence of preexisting vector-directed immunity in humans, demonstrated complete protection in cynomologous macaques when given before virus exposure (34).
 A preliminary report demonstrated that the ChAd3 vaccine expressing the ZEBOV glycoprotein was safe and immunogenic with a dose dependent rise in detectable antibodies (35).
 No data on using this vaccine for PEP in NHPs have been published.
 The durability of the immune response to the ChAd3 vaccine initially raised concerns as protection decreased from 100% to 50% in cynomologous macaques when the animals were challenged 5 weeks and 10 months following vaccination (34).
 However, boosting with modified vaccinia Ankara (MVA) 8 weeks after the initial vaccination resulted in complete protection even 10 months after vaccination (34).
-The percentage of volunteers that achieved detectable antibodies at 14 and 28 days post vaccination (52-67% and 63-90% respectively) with the monovalent chimpanzee adenovirus however were lower in comparison to the rVSV vaccine (90-95% and 100% respectively) (20, 35).
+The percentage of volunteers that achieved detectable antibodies at 14 and 28 days post vaccination with the monovalent chimpanzee adenovirus (52-67% and 63-90% respectively) were lower in comparison to the rVSV vaccine (90-95% and 100% respectively) (20, 35).

-Adenoviral vectors derived from rare human serotypes are another strategy to overcome pre-existing immunity to adenovirus-5 vectors in human populations and include adenovirus 26 and 35.
+Adenoviral vectors derived from rare human serotypes are another strategy to overcome pre-existing immunity to Ad5 vectors in human populations and include adenovirus 26 and 35.
 Recombinant adenovirus 26-vectored vaccines have been shown to be immunogenic and completely protect NHPs when used as part of a heterologous prime-boost strategy with Ad35 (Geisbert, T JV 2011 4222).
 A phase I study of a heterologous prime-boost regimen using Ad26 expressing the Ebola Zaire-Mayinga GP and MVA-Bavarian Nordic filo-vector (MVA-BN) is ongoing (NCT02376426).

 Other vaccines.
-A non-replicating virus-like-particles (VLPs) vaccine, composed of EBOV GP, NP and VP40, administered intraperitoneally or intramuscularly at the dose of 50 mcg 24 hours after challenge with maEBOV protected an average of 93% mice.
+A non-replicating virus-like-particles (VLP) vaccine, composed of EBOV GP, NP and VP40, administered intraperitoneally or intramuscularly at the dose of 50 mcg 24 hours after challenge with EBOV protected an average of 93% mice.
 Viremia and cytokine levels were reduced in treated mice, correlating with higher antigen staining in untreated animals.
-Further analysis revealed a higher EBOV specific IgG level in VLPs-treated mice, and that T cell-independent B cells response may be sufficient to elicit protection (36).
-VLPs treatment seems to induce early type I IFN responses to limit the cytokine-storm and the consecutive organ damage.
+Further analysis revealed a higher EBOV specific IgG level in VLP-treated mice, and that T cell-independent B cells response may be sufficient to elicit protection (36).
+As part of the protective effect, VLP treatment seemed to induce early type I IFN responses.
 Virus-like-particle vaccine efficacy has not been confirmed in NHPs.
 Many different types of EBOV vaccines are in development, but no published data are available with regard to their potential efficacy for PEP in NHP models.

 Specific Antibodies

 Passive immunotherapy as a PEP strategy has demonstrated efficacy in NHPs and has recently been used in HCPs exposed during the 2013-2015 epidemic.
 Based on anecdotal reports of possible benefit with the use of convalescent blood products in treating EVD and evidence that a strong humoral immune response is associated with survival, various passive immune strategies, including convalescent plasma, hyperimmune goat and equine serum, and monoclonal antibodies, have been evaluated as PEP (6, 37-39).
+Some animal data describes early treatment of clinically apparent disease with passive immunotherapy.
+This is not strictly PEP, but it is widely assumed that treatment is more challenging and that potential efficacy in PEP can be extrapolated although not precisely defined by these models.